rameznahas/simple-raytracer/readme.md

-This application is an offline ray tracer that asks the user for an absolute path to a scene file (.txt) and then renders that scene on the screen using ray tracing.
+# Simple Raytracer
+An offline raytracer that renders a scene specified in a .txt file.

+### Third-Party Libraries
-Uses an external obj loader called tiny_obj_loader found at: https://github.com/syoyo/tinyobjloader
+Uses a .obj loader called tiny_obj_loader found at: https://github.com/syoyo/tinyobjloader

+### Visual Studio
-From visual studio: make sure the configuration is set to x86.
+Make sure the configuration is set to x86.